 Confined to the logic of commodity exchange, all reformist attempts to mitigate or adapt to ongoing environmental changes such as global warming, ocean acidification, land degradation, freshwater depletion, and loss of biological diversity, are doomed to fail.
 If biogeochemical indicators could scream, they would.
 For if it is the commodification of everything that is the real problem of our time – empirical support for this claim has been accumulating over the last two hundred years – market-based mitigation and market-based adaptation are extremely dangerous games to play.
 In other words, sustainability strategies and measures are deceptive, counterproductive, and threaten our survival, unless they address the root cause of the planetary crisis: the capitalist system.

 The inconvenient truth is that this crisis-prone global system is incompatible with sustainable human development.
-No matter how many times a false promise is repeated, it is still a false promise; it is irrational to expect a system to solve problems caused by the very same system.
+No matter how many times a false promise is repeated, it is still a false promise; the failure of the system is still a historical fact.
 Or, to put it another way, what is it that makes capitalism the preferred social system, considering its lack of equality and ecological sustainability?
 The long history of capitalist expropriation and exploitation is well-documented and includes, but is not limited to, the use of slaves and child labor in production; extraction and burning of coal and other fossil fuels; soil erosion, deforestation, and habitat destruction associated with large-scale monocultural agriculture; systematic coercion and surveillance of workers; and the extensive, both fragmenting and monopolizing, automobilization of society.
-Today, we can rightly claim that all efforts to eternalize the present are efforts to rewrite history, hide historical facts.
-Regardless of whether the truth is distorted, attacked, or met with deadly silence or indifference, our conclusion remains the same: the burden of proof is not ours.
-What we can learn from these examples is that, whatever their origin or justification, social changes are neither inevitable nor inescapable.
-The long history of propaganda and censorship tells us something else, namely, that those who control the means of production and consumption also control our social reality, the realm of human possibilities.
-The fact that the established order is militantly defended by an ultra-rich and powerful elite does not make it more desirable, quite the opposite.
+And it does not stop there.
+Today, we can rightly claim that all efforts to eternalize the present are efforts to rewrite history.
+The long history of propaganda and censorship is revealing.
+It tells us that those who control the means of production and consumption seem to be afraid of radical social changes.
+Regardless of whether the truth is distorted, attacked, or met with deadly silence or indifference, our conclusion remains the same: these efforts to control our social reality are contradictory, always possible to prevent and counter.
+What we can learn from history is that, whatever their origin or justification, social changes are neither inevitable nor inescapable.
+The disturbing fact that the established order is militantly defended by an ultra-rich and powerful elite does not make it more desirable, quite the opposite.
+No one, not even the the children of the capitalist class, can thrive without clean water and well-functioning ecosystems.
 Why hold on to something that is inherently destructive?
 We do not have to.

 The constantly evolving reification of ever more disruptive capitalist relations is normalizing the expropriative and exploitative, but this process alone does not prevent us from challenging the combined efforts to defend the dominant social system.
 The highly institutionalized legitimation of market-solutions only makes it more urgent to reveal how commodity relations are replacing genuine human relations, more necessary to understand the logic that makes the irrational seem rational.
 Advertising and other forms of corporate propaganda have become common practice, while state policies have become openly corporatist, however, what really matters is not hidden from us: society is deeply unequal, racist, and sexist; the ecological rifts between humanity and nature are widening.
 Viewed against the background of rapidly changing conditions for life on Earth, it is not an overstatement to say that we are heading in the wrong direction.
 On the contrary, there is reason to fear that the mid-twentieth century push into the Anthropocene – a new geological epoch defined by human impact and characterized by the crossing of planetary boundaries – will have far-reaching and dire consequences.
 Hence it is crucial to acknowledge that the loss of planetary integrity is also the loss of human integrity, the inevitable disintegration of the complex relations that keep us alive.
-Business as usual will eventually result in no business at all – no trees to cut, no cars to sell, and no profit to make.
+The increasingly devastating expropriation of nature and intimately related exploitation of living beings, by all accounts, a robbery of our common future, must come to an end.

 What is to be done can only be done together.
 Indeed, it is high time to create the next society, the right moment to unite.
 We have nothing to lose but alienating conditions and a disastrous future.
 What unites us is the prospect of replacing an undemocratic and unsustainable system with something radically better.
 As long as we believe that it is possible to solve the crisis, possible to create a social system that allows us to live well within the planetary boundaries – needless to say, not without redefining what it means to live well, not without questioning what is given – we have reason to be hopeful.
 The transformation to a democratically governed and ecologically literate society requires nothing less than a global revolution, and it is time to seize the moment.